skylarshaffer/clairvoyant-octopus/README.md

 - [x] Publish

+- [ ] Fix domain formatting

+- [ ] Extract root domain from any url and just use that

 - [ ] Design front-end

 - [ ] Developer support: Return to submodule-forward approach, reduce manual labor (package manager dependencies) in deploying and add more documentation